 When it comes to the mortgage industry, knowing what questions to ask provides you with the answers you need to deliver the best possible experience to your borrowers.
 Asking these recommended questions is a great way to gather information and begin to develop a relationship with your clients.

-At Good Vibe Squad, our team is here to help you build and grow your mortgage business through qualified lead generation.
-To learn more about our Unfair Advantage™ program and how we can help boost your bottom line, schedule a call today.
+At Good Vibe Squad, our team is here to help you build and grow your mortgage business through qualified lead generation, performance coaching, and a community that keeps each other accountable.
+To learn more about our Unfair Advantage™ program and how we can help boost your bottom line, schedule a call today!